wonda05/covid19-business-support-finder-FR/README.md

     hitCallback: invokeCallback
 });
 ```

-If you will be sending analytics for multiple regions to the same Analytics account, consider adding a country code suffix to the event category to be able to report on them separately (i.e. 'CoronavirusFundingCAN').

 Specifying a callback allows us to wait for the event to be sent successfully before continuing with our application logic.
 Important: if not properly implemented, ad blockers can block the flow - see the [Google Analytics documentation] for more info.